 You should go through the inventory with your tenant before they move in so you can agree that it is correct.
 You and the tenant should keep signed copies of the inventory – this is often called the ‘check in report.’

-At the end of the tenancy you and the tenant should repeat the process to make sure there are no problems.
-You and the tenant should keep signed copies of the final inventory – this is often called the ‘check out’ report.
-Please click here to download an example inventory.
+At the end of the tenancy you and the tenant should repeat the process to make sure there are no problems and keep signed copies of the final inventory – often called the ‘check out’ report.
+Click here to download an example inventory.